Subprocesses and linked processes

 | Subprocess | ![]() |

-A group of logically related steps in a process.
+A process that is a part of a larger process.
+Typically, related activities within a process that are grouped together to hide lower-level complexity of the process.
 The plus sign indicates that this is a collapsed subprocess.
 The minus sign indicates that the subprocess is expanded. |

 | Linked process | ![]() |

-A step that links to, or calls, another stand-alone process. |
+An activity that links to, or calls, another stand-alone process. |

-Use a subprocess when you want to group together a set of steps in your process, allowing that group to be collapsed or expanded depending on the level of detail required.
+Use a subprocess activity when you want to group together a set of steps in your process, allowing that group to be collapsed or expanded depending on the level of detail required.
 For example, in a Security Badge Request process, you might have a set of steps required for creating the badge.
 The details of these steps might be interesting to the facilities personnel who are producing the badge, but less important to other people who want to see a high-level view of the process.

-To add a subprocess, hover over a flow line and click the add button
+- Hover over a flow line and click the add button

-.
-Select Insert a Subprocess.
-You can also
+. - Select Insert a Subprocess.

-activity and selecting Convert to Subprocess.
+- Select Convert to Subprocess.

 Use a linked process activity when you want to make a call to a separate stand-alone process from within your process.
 For example, an Expense Reimbursement process might call a separate Funds Disbursement process that is called by several other processes.